 Generally speaking, persuasion is about convincing others of your point of view.
 It is worth adding the fact that the effects of persuasion are not intended to be negative.
 This is one of several differences between persuasion and manipulation.

-Only some contacts with other people are accompanied by the desire to present reality objectively through linguistic means.
-More often, however, even if you inform about something, you do it to persuade, through linguistic means, the recipient to adopt a certain attitude, accept certain beliefs, desirable evaluations, and values, often convenient for you.
+Only some contact with other people is accompanied by the desire to present reality objectively through linguistic means.
+More often, however, even if you inform about something, you do it to persuade, through linguistic means, the recipient to adopt a certain attitude and accept certain beliefs, desirable evaluations, and values, often convenient for you.

 We now turn to a discussion of the six principles of persuasion developed by Robert Cialdini, on which many researchers have subsequently relied in their divisions.
 They have found a permanent place in marketing and psychology, and research on them and work on classification is still ongoing.
 It is worth noting that these techniques use human automatisms, which is why they have gained such popularity.
 Cialdini distinguishes the rule of reciprocity, consistency (commitment), social proof, the rule of liking, authority, and inaccessibility.